remixed123/CC3200_SmsDoorBell/README.md

 turn on.
 You can then press Button (SW2) to send an SMS to the mobile number you configured in the source code.

+All details including errors are outputted to the console window in CCS.

 Peripherals Exercised
 ---------------------
 * Board_LED0 - CC3200_LP_LED_D7 - Red LED